kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## "compactMapValues" for dictionaries {#head-21}

 Without the new `compactMapValues` we need to use `mapValues`, `filter` and `reduce` to get the same result.
-For example if we wanted to filter out key-value pairs which values can be stored as integers we need to write a code like this
+For example, if we wanted to filter out key-value pairs which values can be stored as integers we need to write a code like this

 {% highlight swift %}
 let numbers = ["one": "1", "two": "two", "three": "3"]